hwelsters/wisdom-of-crowd-llm/README.md

 ## **Things left to do**
 - Reason WHY majority vote performs better.
 Try to explain why wisdom of the crowd works on LLMs?
 - Reason WHY election methods work?
+For example, I am quite confused as to why most majority would work better than majority.
+Are there numbers that appear very often that are important that aren't part of the solution?
 - Draw a few conclusions from this.